 Winter melon, also known as Ash Gourd and Winter Gourd is known to be a neutral and slightly ‘cooling’ food in Traditional Chinese Medicine (TCM).
 It is often consumed to bring down heat in a person’s body.
 This Winter Melon with Barley Soup helps to eliminate excess fluids, clears internal heat and weight loss.

-Winter melon is a very adaptable vegetable.
-It goes well with most meats such as pork, chicken, duck and also seafood like prawns, fish and crab meat.
+Winter melon goes well with most meats such as pork, chicken, duck and also seafood like prawns, fish and crab meat.
 The soup needs to be flavorful in order for the winter melon to absorb the flavors as it is bland on its own.
-You can use chicken stock as the soup base or sweeten the soup naturally by adding ingredients such as dried cuttlefish, dried oysters, dried honey dates or dried scallops.
-All those dried ingredients can be found in your local Chinese dried goods stalls/medical halls.

 Although it is called winter melon, it needs very warm weather to grow.
 The reason for its name is because it can be stored for as long as 12 months – even throughout winter.
 However, once cut, it will be like a ‘normal’ vegetable and will not last as long.

-Winter melon can be cooked in many ways and for this recipe, I added barley to give the soup texture and also boost its diuretic and cooling effect.
+Winter melon can be cooked in many ways and for this recipe, I added barley to boost its diuretic and cooling effect.
 People who are weak with loose stools should eat winter melon in moderation.

 This is the barley I used for the soup.
 Note that they are different from the smaller barley variety.
 Called Job’s Tears, they are also known as coix seeds.
 It is a common ingredient and available in any Chinese medical shops or the Asian dried goods section of your local supermarket.
 Although they are commonly marketed as Chinese pearl barley, they are not related to the barley family.